-HI4773 Exiles, Migrants Refugees?
-The Irish in Europe, 1500-1815 This module assesses the history of Irish migration to early modern Europe.
-The module introduces students to key themes: the causes and geography of Irish migration; the context of political-diplomatic alliances; military migration and the development of Irish regiments abroad; religious and educational migration and the development of Irish colleges; economic migration and the development of merchant houses and networks.
+HI4773 Exiles, Migrants This module assesses the history of Irish migration to early modern Europe.
+The module Not all these courses can be ,,,, Refugees?
+The Irish in introduces students to key themes: the causes and geography of Irish migration; the taken due to timetabling Europe, 1500-1815 context of political-diplomatic alliances; military migration and the development of Irish constraints.
+Luiope, 1300-1813 regiments abroad; religious and educational migration and the development of Irish Constraints. colleges; economic migration and the development of merchant houses and networks.
 The module assess migration in the context of poverty, gender, family migration, assimilation, integration, cultural exchange and identity formation.
-The module will also examine Irish migration within the imperial networks of Catholic European powers, such Not all these courses can be taken due to timetabling constraints. as France and Spain.
+The module will also examine Irish migration within the imperial networks of Catholic European powers, such as France and Spain.
 The module will conclude by examining the impact of the French Revolution on Irish migration and its re-orientation in the nineteenth century.
-HI4772 Unconventional Warfare in the Twentieth Century Using three case studies of British counterinsurgency in the twentieth century - Ireland, 1919-1921; Palestine, 1936-39; and Kenya, 1952-56 - this module will chart the evolution of unconventional warfare since 1900.
-Having studied each individual case, students will then think more broadly about a series of themes and issues: unconventional warfare on film; popular support; harming civilians; and the lessons of unconventional war.
+HI4772 Unconventional Using three case studies of British counterinsurgency in the twentieth century - Ireland, Not all these courses can be Warfare in the 1919-1921; Palestine, 1936-39; and Kenya, 1952-56 - this module will chart the evolution taken due to timetabling Twentieth Century of unconventional warfare since 1900.
+Having studied each individual case, students will constraints. then think more broadly about a series of themes and issues: unconventional warfare on film; popular support; harming civilians; and the lessons of unconventional war.
 The module will explore how guerrillas relate to their communities and the often-uncertain boundaries between the guerrilla and the bandit, fanatic, or terrorist.
-It will also examine the diverse strategies that conventional war.
+It will also examine the diverse strategies that conventional forces have developed to meet the very particular problems posed by unconventional war.
 Students will engage with key debates on the nature of violence, its practitioners, and its victims.
 They will also engage with relevant primary sources, reflect on historiographical trends, and discuss current controversies on the use of terror and counter-terror.
-Not all these courses can be taken due to timetabling constraints.
-Spring Seme HI4716 ester - Year 1 Controversies in History This module explores key controversies in the history of the western world, specifically in Ireland, Europe and the United States.
-Structured around three case studies, it offers a pathway for students to understand alternative positions, contrasting viewpoints, and the absence of a certain answer.
+Spring Seme ster - Year 1 HI4716 Controversies in This module explores key controversies in the history of the western world, specifically History in Ireland, Europe and the United States.
+Structured around three case studies, it offers • a pathway for students to understand alternative positions, contrasting viewpoints, and the absence of a certain answer.
 Case studies can include historiographically contentious issues in the history of politics, gender, social movements, culture, war and conflict.
 Using large online document collections, it returns students to primary sources and to the perspective of the historical past.
 It focuses on historians' interpretations of the past and informs students of ways to challenge established narratives and historical beliefs.
-Spring Seme ester - Year 2 HI4784 Kingdom and Colony: Ireland, 1660-1800 This module will introduce students to the major developments of eighteenth century Ireland and allow them to engage with current debates about how to understand them.
+Spring Seme ster - Year 2 , , ı HI4784 Kingdom and Colony: This module will introduce students to the major developments of eighteenth century Ireland, 1660-1800 Ireland and allow them to engage with current debates about how to understand them.